 The Writing Challenge is a fun little app.

-It is also one that many of us will find useful because it deals with something most writers have encountered at one time or another… the dreaded writer's block!
+It is also one that many of us will find helpful because it deals with something most writers have encountered at one time or another… the dreaded writer's block!

 The app almost plays like a party game.